Joseph Randle

-Joseph David Randle (born December 29, 1991) is a former American football running back in the National Football League for the Dallas Cowboys.
-He was drafted by the Dallas Cowboys in the fifth round of the 2013 NFL Draft.
+Joseph David Randle (born December 29, 1991) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys.
+He was selected by the Cowboys in the fifth round of the 2013 NFL draft.
 He played college football at Oklahoma State University.

-Early years
+Early life

 Randle attended Wichita Southeast High School in Wichita, Kansas, where he played football and ran track.
 As a junior, he was an All-metro and All-league performer.
 As a senior, he rushed for 1,200 yards and 12 touchdowns, receiving first-team All-state on defense, second-team All-state on offense and All-league honors.
 In his high school career he rushed for over 3,600 yards.

 Also a standout track & field athlete, Randle participated in the sprinting events and was a state qualifier in the long jump and triple jump.
 At the 2009 Jock's Nitch/PSU Gorilla Relays, he ran the 400-meter dash in a PR 57.02 seconds on his way to an 11th-place finish.
 He recorded a career-best leap of 6.65 meters in the long jump at the 2010 North East Track Classic, where he took silver.
 He also earned a second-place finish in the triple jump at the 2010 KSHSAA 6A Regional, with a leap of 13.55 meters.

 Considered a four-star recruit by Rivals.com, Randle was rated as the 25th best running back in the nation.
 He accepted a scholarship to Oklahoma State.

 College career

 Randle accepted a football scholarship from Oklahoma State University.
 As a freshman in 2010, he was a backup behind Kendall Hunter, making 82 carries for 452 yards, 2 rushing touchdowns, 37 receptions (fourth on the team) for 427 yards (fourth on the team) and one receiving touchdown.

 As a sophomore in 2011, he was named the regular starter at running back, he had 208 carries for 1,216 yards, 24 rushing touchdowns, 43 receptions (fourth on the team) for 266 yards, 2 receiving touchdowns and was named All-Big 12.
 The 24 rushing touchdowns were second most in school history, behind College Football Hall of Famer Barry Sanders who had 37 in 1989.
 He rushed for 152 yards and 4 touchdowns against Baylor University.

 As a junior in 2012, he was the Big-12 Conference's leading rusher with 1,417 yards, scored 14 touchdowns and earned first-team All-conference honors.
-He declared for the NFL Draft after the season.
+He declared for the NFL draft after the season.